coq-community/coq-dpdgraph/README.md

 You can:
 - either clone it from GitHub at: https://github.com/Karmaki/coq-dpdgraph
-- or get the opam package form the opam-coq-archive (repository "released")
+- or get the opam package named `coq-dpdgraph` form the opam-coq-archive (repository "released")
 - or get the
 [last distributed version](https://anne.pacalet.fr/dev/dpdgraph/latest.tgz)